Palestinian pottery: Continuity through the ages

+An example of a regional type of pottery that was produced almost unchanged from the Early Bronze Age to the time of the Muslim conquest of Palestine and beyond is Negevite pottery produced by the nomadic pastoralists of the highlands of the Negev (Naqab) desert.
+This coarse, undecorated ware was centered on meeting household needs for cooking pots, and they were made without a wheel using the coiling method on a mat.
+The flat-bottomed pots had vertical or flared sides and were very similar to the Qurayya and Edomite pottery cooking pots, and were found alongside the former in abundance at mining sites in the Timna valley in Arabah.
+Because of its ubiquity throughout the ages, it presence in given strata alone is not very useful for dating purposes.

+Gaza Jar, from the Collection of the Department of Archeology, University of Haifa.
+The picture shows a type 4.

+One pottery vessel whose production emerged to meet a need for storage and transport vessels for Gaza wine, is the Gaza jar, which was produced from the 1st century until at least the early 7th, possibly later.

 Arab period

-In exploring the similarities throughout the different eras, Macalister discusses Palestinian pottery in the Arab period and its shared characteristics with the ancient and modern pottery produced in Palestine.
-Of the pottery from the Arab period, he notes: "...there seem to have been large globular jars, not unlike the Pre-Semitic and First Semitic barrel-shaped jars."
-He describes them as having "ledge-handles, though of a different shape from the early ledge-handles," and continues to write that, "... this kind of handle is still made in native pottery."
-Further, he notes that jar-covers from this period are strikingly similar to those of the "earliest type of ware", the "Second Semitic jar-covers, with two loops in the middle of the saucer."
+In exploring the similarities throughout the different eras, Macalister discusses Palestinian pottery found in early Arab villages in ruins around the site of Gezer in the early 20th century, and its shared characteristics with the ancient and modern pottery produced in Palestine.
+Of the pottery from the Arab period, he notes: "... there seem to have been large globular jars, not unlike the Pre-Semitic and First Semitic barrel-shaped jars."
+He describes them as having "ledge-handles, though of a different shape from the early ledge-handles", and continues to write that, "... this kind of handle is still made in native pottery."
+Further, he notes that jar-covers from this period are strikingly similar to those of the "earliest type of ware", the "Second Semitic jar-covers, with two loops in the middle of the saucer".

 The Potter and Wheel, Jaffa, in 1859.
 From Thomson, p.
 282.

-The lamps produced during the Arab period are "either of the Hellenistic type, with long spout, or the Byzantine slipper form."
+The oil lamps produced during the Arab period are "either of the Hellenistic type, with long spout, or the Byzantine slipper form".
 The "Third Semitic lamp" which almost completely disappears during the Hellenistic period, comes into use once again during the Arab period and Macalister notes that it is still frequently used among the Arab inhabitants of Palestine.

-Some of the linear decoration techniques also show a "startling resemblance to the painted ornament of the Second Semitic Period."
+Some of the linear decoration techniques also show a "startling resemblance to the painted ornament of the Second Semitic Period".
 Macalister notes that the major differences are that "The slip and the paint have a fatter, richer texture in the Arab ware than in the Amorite, and the painted devices are more geometrical, more mechanical, and also more minute and 'finicking' in the later than in the earlier pottery."
-As for similarities with the Roman period, horizontal ribbing, a key characteristic of Roman era pottery, "is as common in this period as in the Roman, but it seems to differ in outline."
+As for similarities with the Roman period, horizontal ribbing, a key characteristic of Roman era pottery, "is as common in this period as in the Roman, but it seems to differ in outline".